What Are the Steps to Filing a Personal Injury Lawsuit?

 You need to report the accident or injury immediately.
 Calling 911 is the quickest and easiest way to report the crash and request help for traffic accidents.
-Dog bite injuries should be reported to the police, the dog owner, and the local animal control agency.

 For a slip and fall accidents and other premises liability cases, report the accident to the property owner as soon as possible.
 If the owner is not available, report the accident to a manager, supervisor, or someone in charge of the premises.

 Construction accidents and workplace accidents need to be reported to the employer, property owner, and other individuals in charge of the property.
 You may also need to file a workers’ compensation claim.

 If you are unsure what reports need to be filed, you can check with a personal injury lawyer.
 A lawyer can handle filing many claims for you to ensure all claims are filed correctly to protect your legal rights.